Table of Contents

 There are many details and nuances to the regulations, but the main requirements for shipping hazmat are that:

-- Anyone offering materials for shipment or transporting the materials must be registered and have paid the appropriate fees to ship hazmat.
+- Anyone offering materials for shipment or transportation must be trained and tested to ship hazmat, however, some exceptions apply to those shipping cosmetics.

 - The material’s packaging must clearly be labeled with the applicable hazmat class and description and be in proper condition for shipment.